 02:30PM – ETA at the foot

-Note that you have to allot more time for ascending and descending if you wish to take frequent stops to rest.
+Note that you have to allow more time for ascending and descending if you wish to take frequent stops.

 Expenses in Hiking Mt Fansipan